 After Cooke’s execution, Allen Klein hires attorney Marty Machat to represent the family at the coroner’s inquest.
 Machat proves to be so passive that he allows the prosecution and presiding medical examiner to repeatedly mispronounce his name.
 Moreover, Machat allows Boyer to slip off of the witness stand, without asserting his right to question her.
 He doesn't even raise an objection.
 While publicly Klein dismissed the official story, the lawyer he hired didn’t seem to make much of an effort to dislodge it from the record or from the mediasphere.

 Klein also hired a private investigator, ostensibly determined to get to the bottom of Cooke’s murder.
 Initially, something puzzled me about this.
 A private eye would have come across the paperwork that chronicled the surreptitious transfer of Tracey Limited from Cooke to Klein sooner or later.
 He would have then figured that Klein himself had motive for murder.
-Because of Our Uncle Sam, I’m now thinking that Klein hired an investigator because he wanted to see how easy it might have been for someone to connect him to the events of that night--such as the original incorporation documents now missing from the Nevada state archives.
-Klein said that he cancelled the investigation on Barbara Cooke’s request.
+Because of Our Uncle Sam, I’m now thinking that Klein hired an investigator because he wanted to see how easy it might have been for someone to connect him to the events of that night--by finding, for example. the original incorporation documents now missing from the Nevada state archives.
+Klein said that he canceled the investigation on Barbara Cooke’s request.
 I don’t know if that’s really the reason he ended it, but it would make sense for Barbara to stop an investigation that might place her at the scene of the crime.

 Barbara probably never got a chance to play her intended role the night of the murder.
 Yet, she had in her possession what the others had killed for, namely the rights to Sam’s licensing.
 She indirectly sold it to ABKCO via Hugo Peretti and Luigi Creatore.
 The sale wouldn’t have raised suspicion were it not for the ridiculously bargain basement price.